Website icon Xpert.Digital

 German consumers prefer shopping in the country's numerous food discounters.
 The discounter branch network is one of the largest in the German food trade.

-The market shares in the food trade have been consistently distributed for the German market for years.
-The four big players Edeka, Rewe, the Schwarz Group (Lidl/Kaufland) and Aldi have a combined market share of around 70 percent.
+Market shares in the German food retail sector have remained consistently distributed for years.
+The four major players – Edeka, Rewe, the Schwarz Group (Lidl/Kaufland), and Aldi – hold a combined market share of approximately 70 percent.

 Fruit and vegetables are not only a large sales market, they also contribute significantly to the image of freshness and quality.